Juice Diet – How To?

 - Anemic individuals

 In any juice diet plan, drinking 6-12 glasses of room temperature water is strongly advised.
 However, there are some liquid concoctions that you should avoid, such as stimulants in the form of coffee and carbonated beverages.
 They slow down the detoxification process, which makes our body more sluggish than responsive.
+Instead of coffee and alike you can better try any Lumitea and see the difference.

 How to Start the Juice Diet?